Aubrey de Grey

-Aubrey David Nicholas Jasper de Grey (/dəˈgreɪ/; born 20 April 1963) is an English author and biomedical gerontologist.
+Aubrey David Nicholas Jasper de Grey (/dəˈgreɪ/; born 20 April 1963) is an English biomedical gerontologist.
 He is the author of The Mitochondrial Free Radical Theory of Aging (1999) and co-author of Ending Aging (2007).
-He is known for his view that medical technology may enable human beings alive today not to die from age-related causes.
+De Grey is known for his view that medical technology may enable human beings alive today not to die from age-related causes.
 As an amateur mathematician, he has contributed to the study of the Hadwiger–Nelson problem in geometric graph theory, making the first progress on the problem in over 60 years.

-De Grey is an international adjunct professor of the Moscow Institute of Physics and Technology, a fellow of the Gerontological Society of America, the American Aging Association, and the Institute for Ethics and Emerging Technologies.
-He has been interviewed in recent years in a number of news sources, including CBS 60 Minutes, the BBC, The Guardian, Fortune Magazine, The Washington Post, TED, Popular Science, Playboy, The Colbert Report, Time, the Skeptics' Guide to the Universe, and The Joe Rogan Experience.
-He was the Chief Science Officer of the SENS Research Foundation, but was fired in August 2021 after allegedly interfering in a probe investigating sexual harassment allegations against him.
-In late 2022, de Grey co-founded LEV Foundation as President and Chief Science Officer.
+De Grey is an international adjunct professor of the Moscow Institute of Physics and Technology.
+In August 2021, he was removed as the Chief Science Officer of the SENS Research Foundation after he had allegedly attempted to interfere in a probe investigating sexual harassment allegations against him.
+In September 2021, an independent investigation concluded that he had made offensive remarks to two women.

 Early life and education

-De Grey was born and brought up in London, England.
+De Grey was born on 20 April 1963 and brought up in London, England.
 He told The Observer that he never knew his father, and that his mother Cordelia, an artist, encouraged him in the areas in which she herself was weakest: science and mathematics.
 De Grey was educated at Sussex House School and Harrow School.
 He attended university at Trinity Hall, Cambridge, graduating with a BA in computer science in 1985.

 Career

-After graduation in 1985, de Grey joined Sinclair Research as an artificial intelligence researcher and software engineer.
-In 1986, he co-founded Man-Made Minions Ltd to pursue the development of an automated formal program verifier.
-At a graduate party in Cambridge, de Grey met fruit fly geneticist Adelaide Carpenter whom he would later marry.
-Through her he was introduced to the intersection of biology and programming when her boss needed someone who knew about computers and biology to take over the running of a database on fruit flies.
+After graduation in 1985, de Grey joined Sinclair Research as an artificial intelligence (AI) researcher and software engineer.
+In 1986, along with SRL colleague Aaron Turner, he co-founded Man-Made Minions Ltd. in order to pursue the development of an automated formal program verifier.
+At a graduate party in Cambridge, de Grey met fruit fly geneticist Adelaide Carpenter, whom he would marry in 1991.
+Through her, he was introduced to the intersection of biology and programming when her boss needed someone who knew about computers and biology to take over the running of a database on fruit flies.
+In the early 1990s, he switched fields from AI research to biomedical gerontology, after realising that "biologists by and large were not terribly interested in doing anything about aging".
 He educated himself in biology by reading journals and textbooks, attending conferences, and being tutored by Professor Carpenter.
 From 1992 to 2006, he was in charge of software development at the university's Genetics Department for the FlyBase genetic database.

 Cambridge awarded de Grey a Ph.D. by publication in biology on 9 December 2000.
 The degree was based on his 1999 book The Mitochondrial Free Radical Theory of Aging, in which de Grey wrote that obviating damage to mitochondrial DNA might by itself extend lifespan significantly, though he said it was more likely that cumulative damage to mitochondria is a significant cause of senescence, but not the single dominant cause.